RealtyRegulation

 Registration

-Under RERA, registration of Real Estate Projects and Real Estate Agents — which have been specifically defined under the Act — is mandatory.
+Under RERA, registration of Real Estate Projects and Real Estate Agents is compulsory if the project land exceeds 500 square meters or comprises more than 8 apartments.
 The registration of Real Estate Projects and Real Estate Agents has been explained in detail under the heading "RERA Registration" under the Tab "License and IPR".

 Mandatory 02